1st Arizona State Legislature: History

 With the transition to Statehood, the Territorial Governor, Richard E. Sloan, announced that the first statewide elections were to be held on December 12, 1911.
 Among other statewide offices, Sloan proclaimed that there would be 19 State Senators and 35 members of the State House of Representatives, apportioned by counties.
 Apache, Coconino, Mohave, Navajo, Pinal, Santa Cruz Countes were allotted 1 senator and 1 representative; Cochise County got 2 senators and 7 representatives; Gila, Pima Counties got 2 senators and 3 representatives; Graham, Greenlee, and Yuma Counties received 1 senator and 2 representatives; Maricopa got 2 senators and 6 representatives; Yavapai County received 2 senators and 4 representatives.
 The primary election was held on October 24, 1911.

 Sessions

 The Legislature met for the regular session at the State Capitol in Phoenix on March 18, 1912; and adjourned on May 18.

 A special session was called by the governor, and met between May 23 – June 22, 1912.
-A second special session was invoked from February 3 – April 7, 1913.
+A second special session was convoked, and it met from February 3 – April 7, 1913.
 A third special session was convened from April 14 – May 17, 1913.